Documents All books

 Arguing from a moralist’s point of view, Jean-Claude Carrière contends that money has become an invisible, all-powerful force

-The Clown and the Wise Man
+The State and the Media

 Éric Giuily